Life and legacy of Andy Warhol

 Warhol across the decades

 The Marilyn Diptych (1962) was produced just weeks after Monroe’s death.
-Warhol’s work played with the idea of iconography, the glorification of celebrities and consumer culture with Monroe’s image in every magazine and newspaper at the time.
-While a variant of the diptych was acquired by Tate in 1980, another was sold for $80 million at Christie’s New York in November 2022, well above its $50 to $70 million estimate, underscoring how collectors prize this early silkscreen masterpiece.
+Warhol’s work played with the idea of iconography, the glorification of celebrities and consumer culture, using Monroe’s image, which was ubiquitous in magazines and newspapers at the time.
+While a variant of the diptych was acquired by Tate in 1980, another variant, Shot Sage Blue Marilyn (1964) sold for a record $195 million at Christie’s New York in May 2022, underscoring the continued demand for Warhol’s silkscreen masterpieces.

+Today, collectors continue to prize Warhol’s trial proofs and colour‑variant silkscreens, which, being unique, occupy a special niche in the market.
+His print edition of 150, Cow (F. & S. II.12), made in 1971 is currently available to purchase on Artscapy at £28,000.
+Rated for its high investability and liquidity as well as low risk, over the years, the market has proven time and again that a Warhol is always a good choice.
 Fifty-plus years on, Warhol’s silkscreen remains synonymous with Pop Art’s challenge to authorship, craft, and consumer spectacle and each high-profile sale reminds the market that the marriage of process and icon can still break new ground in value.